jaysalvat/smart-model/README.md

 Should works on modern browsers.
 [Check if tests pass](https://unpkg.com/@jaysalvat/smart-model@latest/test/index.html) on your browser.

 SmartModel uses javascript proxy.
-It unfortunately makes it **incompatible with VueJs** reactive properties.
+It unfortunately makes it **incompatible with some reactive front frameworks** (VueJs).

 ## Install